Reposting on Instagram – 5 Must-Follow Rules To Legally

 Why Brands Must Repost UGC On Instagram?

-There are several benefits for users and brands especially if they legally repost user-generated content.
+There are several benefits for users and brands, especially if they follow rules to repost Instagram UGC legally.

 1. Build Trust & Credibility